Gabby's Dollhouse: The Movie: Critical response

-Audiences polled by CinemaScore gave the film an average grade of "A+" on an A+ to F scale, becoming the first DreamWorks Animation film to receive this grade.
+Metacritic, which uses a weighted average, assigned the film a score of 46 out of 100, based on four critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film a rare average grade of "A+" on an A+ to F scale, becoming the first DreamWorks Animation film to receive this grade.

 Weiting Liu of Common Sense Media rated the film three stars, writing: "This energetic live-action movie delivers exactly what fans of a popular TV series would expect: a lively blend of animation and sing-alongs overflowing with irresistibly cute kitty characters."
 In a positive review, Frank Scheck of The Hollywood Reporter wrote: "If you happen to have some tykes that need big-screen babysitting, well, they'll probably have a swell time...
 [But] other than the presence of Kristen Wiig, there's precious little on offer for anyone who doesn't drink beverages from a sippy cup."
 Owen Gleiberman of Variety gave the film a positive review and wrote: "A genial throwaway that skitters through incidents with a G-rated innocuousness that makes it perfect for a very pint-sized demo."
+J. Kelly Nestruck of Globe and Mail wrote: "The big-screen spinoff is, surprisingly, quite charming, borrowing themes from the Toy Story franchise to explore the fear of growing up and that you may lose your ability to play and imagine along the way."
 Bob Strauss of the San Francisco Chronicle rated the film three stars out of four, writing: "Songs and jokes and a surprisingly psychedelic sensibility make for a safe, kooky and sometimes even adult-amusing good time."

 Sandra Hall of The Sydney Morning Herald gave the film two stars out five, writing: "I can understand the film's appeal for young children...
 But if you're over 10, its relentlessly upbeat tone makes you feel as if you're being beaten over the head with a toy catalogue."
 Natalie Winkelman of The New York Times gave the film a negative review writing that "Gabby's Dollhouse is strictly not suitable for anyone over reading age.
 If parents want to stay awake through the drivel, I'd suggest bringing a book."